 “This is not how a great educational institution should operate,” Bright said.

 Regent Bob Albritton said the resolution was not about eliminating the LGBTQ studies minor.
-Faculty began laughing at Albritton after he made incorrect statements about the enrollment thresholds.
+Faculty began laughing at Albritton after he made incorrect statements about the enrollment thresholds, including saying the thresholds counted the last five years rather than two years, the correct number.

-The Texas A&M System Board of Regents has passed a resolution mandating President Mark Welsh III “take actions necessary to eliminate” 14 minors and 38 certificates.
+Afterward, the Board of Regents passed the resolution mandating President Mark Welsh III “take actions necessary to eliminate” 14 minors and 38 certificates in a quick, unanimous vote.
 The decision was met with gasps by faculty.